 If someone has had a challenging night on the pager, we are happy for them to take the morning off.
 We don’t have a formula for this, you’re trusted to make a judgement and your team will encourage you to take the time off to get some rest!

-When our engineers are on-call, we expect them to be near their laptop, no more than 5 minutes away from being online and ready to respond.
+Following on-call best practices, when our engineers are on-call, we expect them to be near their laptop, no more than 5 minutes away from being online and ready to respond.
 What does “ready to respond” mean, other than an internet connection?
-Again we don’t have a long list of rules here: we’re all responsible adults who can figure this out.
+Again, we don’t have a long list of rules here: we’re all responsible adults who can figure this out.
 Exploring a gallery on the weekend, between stations on the way to work, at the gym, having a pint after work - all fine.
 So long as you’re able to make sensible decisions and communicate them quickly, you’re good.